 Walter Mosley is the author of the best-selling Easy Rawlins series of mysteries, the novel R.L.’s Dream, and the story collection Always Outnumbered, Always Outgunned, for which he received the Anisfield-Wolf Book Award and, most recently, Life Out of Context, published by Nation Books.

+Recently awarded the National Book Foundation’s 2020 Medal for Distinguished Contribution to American Letters, Mosley is the author of more than sixty critically acclaimed books.
+His books have been translated into twenty languages.
 He was born in Los Angeles and has been at various times in his life a potter, a computer programmer and a poet.
-His books have been translated into twenty languages.
 He lives in New York.

 I was aware not only of being hated but also of hating myself from two points of view in the same mind—a brand of self-hatred that identifies the me in you and hates you for it.

 Poverty and charity are two evils; charity is the lesser, but it is still evil.